aimeeaidanu/Redirect-With-Delay/README.md

 # Redirect-With-Delay
 Using HTML, JS, and CSS, we can create a button that will redirect the user after 25 seconds.
+You can change the time.